MyHomeworkSpace/support/docs/get-started-api.md

 ## Requesting API Access

 API Access is not yet automated.
 To get a Client ID, you can reach out to us by emailing [hello@myhomework.space](mailto:hello@myhomework.space), or using the feedback buttons in MyHomeworkSpace.
-In your request, make sure to include a valid origin (for CORS purposes), as well as a valid callback url.
+In your request, make sure to include a valid origin (for CORS purposes), as well as a valid callback URL.

 If you need to make any changes to this information, feel free to reach out to us.